mohdanas86/intern/README.md

 # or
 yarn install

+``bash
 npm start
 # or
 yarn start

-This README provides essential information succinctly and is easy for users to follow.
+## This README provides essential information succinctly and is easy for users to follow.
 Adjust any sections or links as needed!